-Some Fengshui Cleaning Myths For CNY 2022.
+Some Fengshui Cleaning Myths For CNY 2023.
 Exposing the false knowledge behind some well-believed Fengshui myths for CNY.
 This one is quite popular.
-People are always looking for ways to make their homes more conducive or favorable to attract good luck for the coming year.
+People are always looking for ways to make their homes more clean and tidy or favorable to attract good luck for the coming year.

 And it’s no wonder because New Year’s Day is often celebrated with family gatherings and reunion dinners.
 That justifies spending time at home during Chinese New Year rather than traveling away from home as most people do during the other 11 months.